Opinion | Lindsey Graham is ripe for a takedown. Jaime Harrison could give it to him.

 Graham knows his state.
 South Carolina was, and still is, deep-red Trump Country, and Republicans here wouldn’t stand for any senator, much less a smart-aleck one like Graham, putting any distance between himself and the president, who also happens to be the commander in chief.
 It’s about respect.

 Harder to prove is this argument for keeping Lindsey around: Graham’s friends in the state whisper that Graham stays close to Trump to keep him from running off the rails.
-He’s the only person, they say, who can calm the president down and speak plainly in Trump’s own, colorful patois.
+He’s the only person, they say, who can calm the president down and speak plainly in Trump’s own colorful patois.
 Apparently, Trump listens.

-That’s hard to prove.
 What’s not hard to prove is that Graham’s switcheroo from saying in 2018 that he wouldn’t fill a Supreme Court vacancy during a presidential primary season to pushing through Amy Coney Barrett’s nomination inside of six weeks of the 2020 election is another source of irritation.
 It also led thousands of people to give money to Harrison.

 Graham’s handling of the Barrett hearings resulted in an uptick in his polling and donations, perhaps because, among other things, he reminded people of the Old Lindsey — competent, knowledgeable, polite and gracious.
 The tone of those sessions was a welcome change from the debacle of Justice Brett M. Kavanaugh’s confirmation hearings.
 (I would be remiss, however, in not extending a dishonorable mention to Democratic Hawaii Sen. Mazie Hirono, who asked the mother of seven if she had ever been accused of sexual assault and voted, “Hell, no!”)